 Spirituality means different things to different people.
 So this list includes all different kinds of spiritualities.

-The peaceful warrior provides a fantastic philosophical portrayal of a man, Dan Millman, who is a gifted athlete.
-Like most athletes he’s training his body to be strong enough to become number one.
-But that’s when this movie differentiates itself from the pack.
+The Peaceful Warrior is such an inspiring movie.
+It provides a fantastic philosophical portrayal of a man, Dan Millman, who is a gifted athlete.
+Like most athletes, he’s training his body to be strong enough to become number one.
+But that’s when this film differentiates itself from the pack.

 When Nick Nolte’s character opens Dan Millman’s eyes to a new understanding of life, Millman is left with a challenge: to become strong in ways he’d never even considered.

-Peaceful warrior is a wonderful spiritual movie that will open viewer’s eyes and leave you feeling spiritually rich.
+Peaceful Warrior is a wonderful spiritual movie that will open the viewer’s eyes.
 An absolute must-watch for all fans of spiritual movies.

 Peaceful Warrior Quote: “Death is not sad.
 The sad thing is most people don’t live at all.”

-IF YOU LOVE DAN MILLMAN: You have an open mind and will soon become enlightened.
+IF Dan Millan is your favorite spiritual character: You have an open mind and will soon become enlightened.

 Huh?
 The Disney character?

-Hey, Mulan is not the only spiritual movie character to come out of Disney.
+Hey, Mulan is not the only spiritual hero / heroine to come out of Disney.
 There’s Pocahontas, Rafiki and Buzz Lightyear (well, not Buzz Lightyear).